New York City ends the year with 290 murders

 Police officials said there are fewer arrests because officers are working smarter.

-Crime was down in most categories except for rape; there were four more rapes reported in 2017 than 2016.
+Crime was down in most categories except for rape.
+There were 1,446 rapes reported in 2017, four more than in 2016.

 Officials said they would spend 2018 trying to push crime down even lower.